meganz/MEGAcmd/UserGuide.md

               drive, the mount's name will be "MEGA".
 If remotePath specifies the rubbish bin, the mount's name will be "MEGA Rubbish".
  --read-only  Specifies that the mount should be read-only.
 Otherwise, the mount is writable.
- --transient  Specifies that the mount should be transient, meaning it will lost on restart.
+ --transient  Specifies that the mount should be transient, meaning it will be lost on restart.
-              Otherwise, the mount is persistent, meaning it will remain across on restart.
+              Otherwise, the mount is persistent, meaning it will remain across on restarts.
 </pre>

 ### fuse-disable